 top of page

-How to Pick a Safety School you Love
+How to Pick a Safety School You Love

 pick a safety school

-How to Pick a Safety School you Love We completely understand—as you’re applying to college, it’s fun to dream of getting accepted at your top-choice school, envisioning yourself attending there as you compile your applications.
+We completely understand—as you’re applying to college, it’s fun to dream of getting accepted at your top-choice school, envisioning yourself attending there as you compile your applications.
 However, you probably also know that a well-designed list of target schools includes plenty of matches and safeties.

 We often see students’ demeanor shift when we bring up safety schools.
 “If I have to attend a safety school,” a common refrain goes, “they’re all disappointing, so I might as well choose the one that’s cheapest, or closest to home.”